-HbA^{T87Q} is a modified adult hemoglobin with anti-sickling properties; after infusion of lovo-cel, the median percentage of HbA^{T87Q} was greater than 40% of all non-transfused hemoglobin by month three and was sustained throughout 24 months of follow-up.43 Expression of HbA^{T87Q} at a level of 20-30% is hypothesized to meet the minimum threshold of preventing clinical manifestations and complications of SCD.43 As of February 2021, an average of 85% of red cells contained HbA^{T87Q} by 24 months (n=10).38 exa-cel
+HbA^{T87Q} is a modified adult hemoglobin with anti-sickling properties; after infusion of lovo-cel, the median percentage of HbA^{T87Q} was greater than 40% of all non-transfused hemoglobin by month three and was sustained throughout 24 months of follow-up.42 Expression of HbA^{T87Q} at a level of 20-30% is hypothesized to meet the minimum threshold of preventing clinical manifestations and complications of SCD.42 As of February 2021, an average of 85% of red cells contained HbA^{T87Q} by 24 months (n=10).37 exa-cel

-In the interim analysis of Group C HGB-206 trial data, four markers of hemolysis (the breakdown of red blood cells) were reported (reticulocyte count, and levels of haptoglobin, lactate dehydrogenase, and total bilirubin) and generally showed a trend towards normalization, approaching levels observed in a healthy population.38
+In the interim analysis of Group C HGB-206 trial data, four markers of hemolysis (the breakdown of red blood cells) were reported (reticulocyte count, and levels of haptoglobin, lactate dehydrogenase, and total bilirubin) and generally showed a trend towards normalization, approaching levels observed in a healthy population.37 splenic sequestration.
+This was measured from the 60 days after a person's last red blood cell transfusion up to two years after exa-cel infusion.